Christian Weaver: UK’s Youth Delegate to the Congress...

 I have always been sceptical of the ‘networking your way to success’ mindset.
-It’s an excuse for not taking the time to become an expert in your chosen area and also lead to a lot of ‘fake’ relationships which, if you are not careful, can cause big problems when they break.
+It’s an excuse for not taking the time to become an expert in your chosen area and can also lead to a lot of ‘fake’ relationships.

-I would however say that organically arising networks are extremely important.
+Nonetheless, I would say that organically arising networks are extremely important.
 These are the networks you make in the course of living in alignment with your core.
-It was someone in this type of network that alerted me when this role came up.
+It was someone in this type of network that brought this opportunity to my attention.

 What do you enjoy most about your current position?